Home

 How to Use Et Al. – Guidelines

-When you are writing work using references, our write my paper service team recommends always citing your sources to avoid plagiarizing their work.
+When you are writing work using references, our team recommends always citing your sources to avoid plagiarizing their work.
 In this case, you are using et al. formally and need to understand what referencing style is required for your paper.
 You can also use et al. informally, for example, in an email.

 Using Et Al. Formally